EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

 Mikado compare is invoked by specifying the *reference* annotation and the desired mode of analysis.
 There are three possible options:

  #.
 In its default mode, compare will ask for a *prediction* annotation to compare the reference against.
  #.
-In the *"self"* mode, compare will do a self-comparison of the reference against itself, excluding as possible results the matches between a transcript and itself.
+In the *"self"* mode, compare will do a self-comparison of the reference against itself, excluding as possible results
+    the matches between a transcript and itself.
 It can be useful to glean the relationships between transcripts and genes in an annotation.
  #.
 In the *"internal"* mode of operations, compare will again perform a self-comparison, focussed on multi-isoform genes.
     For those, compare will perform and report all possible comparisons.
 It is useful to understand the relationships between the transcripts in a single locus.

 Mikado stores the information of the reference in a specialised SQLite index, with a ".midx" suffix, which will be created by the program upon its first execution with a new reference.
 If the index file is already present, Mikado will try to use it rather than read again the annotation.

-.. note: Starting from version 1.5, Mikado compare supports multiprocessing.
-Please note that memory usage scales approximately **linearly** with the amount of processes requested.
+.. note:: Starting from version 1.5, Mikado compare supports multiprocessing.
+Please note that memory usage scales
+          approximately **linearly** with the amount of processes requested.

 Command line
 ------------